tomthestrom/fe-mentor-soc-m-dboard/README.md

 ## Overview

-My first challenge at (Frontend Mentor)[https://www.frontendmentor.io/], to learn and refresh CSS knowledge.
+My first challenge at [Frontend Mentor](https://www.frontendmentor.io/), to learn and refresh CSS knowledge.

 ### The challenge